Padagaya

 How to perform Pinda Pradanam in Pithapuram?

-To perform Pinda Pradanam at Padagaya Pithapuram, devotees should arrive at the Pada Gaya Sarovar early morning (5:30 AM–8:00 AM) with their family gotra details, the names and nakshatra of departed ancestors, and ritual samagri including rice, sesame seeds, and sacred thread.
-Our Vedic priests at Padagaya Pithapuram guide families through the complete ritual procedure according to the Apastamba Sutra tradition.
-You may book in advance through WhatsApp or visit directly.
-NRI families can also book remote Pinda Pradanam services where our priests perform the ritual on your behalf at the sacred Pada Gaya Sarovar.
+To perform Pinda Pradanam at Padagaya Pithapuram, arrive at the Pada Gaya Sarovar between 5:30 AM and 8:00 AM with your family gotra details, names and nakshatra of departed ancestors, and ritual samagri including rice, sesame seeds, and sacred thread.
+Our Vedic priests at Padagaya Pithapuram guide families through the complete ritual according to the Apastamba Sutra tradition.
+NRI families can book remote Pinda Pradanam services via WhatsApp at +91 99491 65556.